 The Use of Rubber Dam

 Proper isolation is an essential prerequisite for successful endodontic treatment.
-Our dentist or endodontist specialist uses a rubber dam to secure the area of surgery.
+Our dentist or endodontist provider uses a rubber dam to secure the area of surgery.

 A rubber dam, also referred to as a "dental dam", is a latex sheet that the treated tooth sticks to.
 The dam serves as a tooth "isolation," that acts as a partition of the treated tooth from the wet environment of your mouth.

 We use equipment such as the NSK Apex Locator, NSK Rotary Handpiece and VDW (Germany) Reciprocal Machine.
 The use of these materials, known to be effective, help to better project the success rate of treatment for our patients.